ibm-cloud-docs/vpc/file_storage_vpc_about.md

 ### File storage IOPS profiles
 {: #fs-profiles-intro}

+You have two options for creating file shares, by using an IOPS tier profile or by using a custom IOPS profile.

-You can select an IOPS tier profile that provides a guaranteed level of performance for your workloads.
+IOPS tiers provide a guaranteed level of performance for your workloads.
 You can select from three tiers:

 * 3 IOPS/GB
 * 5 IOPS/GB
 * 10 IOPS/GB

+Custom IOPS profile let you select the performance you want, by selecting custom allocated I/O operations per second (IOPS).

 For more information about these options, see [File storage profiles](/docs/vpc?topic=vpc-file-storage-profiles#fs-tiers).